eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 The user cache should only be enabled if the association of users and user ID is not expected to change often:
 In case a user is deleted from the user store, but can still be found in the user cache and still has assigned tokens, the user will still be able to authenticate during the expiration timeout!
-Likewise, any changes to the user ID will not be noticed by privacyIDEA until the corresponding cache entry expires.
+Likewise, any changes to the user ID will not be noticed by eduMFA until the corresponding cache entry expires.

 Expired cache entries are *not* deleted from the user cache table automatically.
-Instead, the tool ``privacyidea-usercache-cleanup`` should be used to delete expired cache entries from the database, e.g. in a cronjob.
+Instead, the tool ``eduMFA-usercache-cleanup`` should be used to delete expired cache entries from the database, e.g. in a cronjob.

 However, cache entries are removed at some defined events: